nummacway/gb300/README.md

   * _NBA Jam: Tournament Edition_, _Star Trek: Starfleet Academy - Starship Bridge Simulator_ and _WWF Raw_ display glibberish.
   * _Mars Check Program Version 1.0 (SDK Build) (Set 2)_ and _Toughman Contest_ display a green screen.
   * _Mars Check Program Version 1.0 (SDK Build) (Set 1)_ and _WWF WrestleMania: The Arcade Game_ display a red/orange screen.
 * Most SG-1000 games will "load".
 (The games that don't load will freeze the device, e.g. Champion Baseball 40kB.)
 There is no video (black screen), but audio is fine.
 Buttons are also fine.
 (Note that applications like Home Basic likely don't have sound, so you can't tell if they're loading or not.)
 [SG to GG/SMS conversions](https://www.smspower.org/forums/post103058#103058) do _not_ work.
-Wenn, unless your goal is to analyse the screen tearing – _all_ these patches cause the entire screen to quickly change color.
+Well, unless your goal is to analyse the screen tearing – _all_ these patches cause the entire screen to quickly change color.
 So: Do not try this if you're photosensitive.

 ### Game Boy